Vietnam.vn - Nền tảng quảng bá Việt Nam

 In recent years, Australian police have warned that international drug gangs are increasingly targeting the country, where rising cocaine use and the world's highest street prices fuel a lucrative illicit market.

 This is not the first time a “narco submarine” has been seized by authorities.
-Smugglers began using the vessels in the late 1990s as Colombian cartels sought to evade US law enforcement patrols in the Caribbean Sea to transport illicit goods into the United States.
+Smugglers began using the vessels in the late 1990s as Colombian cartels sought to evade US law enforcement patrols in the Caribbean Sea to transport illicit goods into the US.

 The seizure of 225 tons of cocaine is a huge haul.
-In a report this year, the United Nations Office on Drugs and Crime estimated that global cocaine production would reach a record high of 2,700 tons by 2022.
+In a report this year, the United Nations Office on Drugs and Crime estimated that by 2022, global cocaine production will reach a record high of 2,700 tons.

 Ngoc Anh (according to CNN)